Data-driven discovery of quasiperiodically driven dynamics: Koopman operator and its spectrum

 \paragraph{Generating frequencies} The collection of eigenfunctions and (eigen)-frequencies have an algebraic structure to them.
 For any two frequencies $\omega_1, \omega_2$, and integers $a,b$, $a\omega_1 + b\omega_2$ is also a frequency.
 This is because if $z_1, z_2$ are their corresponding eigenfunctions, then

 As a result

 Thus integer linear combinations of frequencies are again frequencies, and products of eigenfunctions are again eigenfrequencies.
+This makes the eigenfrequencies a module over the ring of integers.
 In particular, if the system has at least one nonzero frequency, then it has all harmonics of that frequency and thus infinitely many frequencies.
-A collection of eigenfrequencies are said to be independent if no integer linear combination of them is an integer.
+A collection of eigenfrequencies is said to be independent if no integer linear combination of them is an integer.
 If the system has two independent frequencies, then all its frequencies are together dense on the real line.
-A collection of frequencies will be called a \emph{basis} or \emph{generating} set of eigenfrequencies if they are independent and all frequencies of the system can be generated by taking integer linear combinations of frequencies from this set.
-There is no unique choice of a basis, but all bases will have the same dimension $d$, called the quasiperiodicity dimension $d$.
-This number $d$ is finite if $\Omega$ is a finite-dimensional manifold.

-\paragraph{Koopman eigenfunctions as phase} An important realization for us is that we may assume without loss of generality that $\abs{\zeta}\equiv 1$.
-This is because, under the additional assumption of ergodicity \citep[see][]{DasGiannakis_delay_2019} we can assume that $\zeta$ is non-zero almost everywhere.
-Then if we set

-it can be easily verified that $\tilde{\zeta}$ is also a Koopman eigenfunction with same frequency.
-Thus a Koopman eigenfunction can be interpreted as a phase, i.e., as a map

-$S^1$ being the unit circle in the complex plane $\cmplx$.
-According to \eqref{eqn:Koop_eig}, this phase rotates uniformly with speed $\omega$.
-Koopman eigenfunctions thus reveal the intrinsic rotational / (quasi)-periodic factors embedded in chaotic dynamics.
-This quasiperiodic component may not be distinguishable from the phase space equations or from the measurements, but they affect the outcome of various numerical procedures carried on data produced by such systems \citep[e.g.][]{DasGiannakis_delay_2019, DasJim2017_SuperC, DSSY_Mes_QuasiP_2016}.

-This interpretation of eigenfunctions as phase helps reveal torus dynamics embedded within the system.
-Suppose we have a Koopman mode $\zeta:\Omega\to \cmplx$ with eigenfrequency $\omega$.
-Then by \eqref{eqn:Koop_eig}

-We had discussed before that we can assume without loss of generality that $\abs{\zeta} \equiv 1$.
-Therefore the values of $\zeta$ trace out the unit circle on the complex plane.
-This leads to the factored dynamics :

-where $R_\omega$ is the uniform rotation by angular speed $\omega$ on the unit circle.
-Thus the original dynamics contains the circle rotation.
-In fact, if we take $k$ Koopman eigenmodes simultaneously, we get rotation on a $k$-dimensional torus.

-If these eigenfrequencies are independent, then this map will be surjective.
-Taking $d=k$ implies that the dynamics has an embedded / factor torus rotation, of the same dimension as the quasiperiodicity dimension.